YevhenMishchuk/Sender_API/README.md

 File for use python to run this app are in the branch - senpy On python this app run just in console mode

+Google_m branch

+To connect Gmail Api need to do next steps

+1. Create gmail account
+2. Go to console Google Cloud Platform
+3. Go to APis & Services -> Library -> Gmail Api -> Enable Api
+4. Go to APis & Services -> OAuth consent screen -> Registration App
+    In field Test users adding your email.
+Email must be on the platform google
+5. Go to APis & Services -> Credentials -> Create Credentials -> OAuth Client IDs
+    In the field Application type choose Desktop app
+6. Go to APis & Services -> Credentials -> Download OAuth 2.0 Client IDs
+    Downloaded file need paste on the folder with your project.
+    In our case this file has name - credentials.json
+7. Go to Gmail for Developers -> Gmail Api - https://developers.google.com/gmail/api/quickstart/python
+8. Copy code quickstart.py and paste to the folder with your project In our case this file has name - gmail_aut.py
+9. Create file for send messages to email
+    In our case this file hase name - gmail1.py
+10. Install the Google client library for Python.
+Run the following command: pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib
+11. Run file gmail_aut.py - python3 gmail-aut.py
+    After run file gmail_aut.py python create .json file for auth when you send messages.
+11. Run file gmail1.py
+    Need understud that you nust have account gmail with enable Gmail Api.
+Messages will be sent from this account.
+    Messages will be sent also just to gmail accounts.
+    In file gmail1.py at 22 lines of code need add your gmail account with enable Gmail Api.
+    We will automate this later.